particle-iot/docs/src/content/quickstart/xenon.md

 ---

-## STEP 2: OPEN THE WEB IDE
+## STEP 2: USING THE WEB IDE
+Now that your Xenon is connected to Device Cloud, you can write some code in the online Web IDE and send new code to your device to run.

+To program your Xenon, open a new browser tab and go to [the Web IDE](https://build.particle.io).
+You will see a layout like the image below.

 ![Image of the Web IDE](/assets/images/webide.png)

-To program your Xenon, open a new browser tab and go to [the Web IDE](https://build.particle.io).

 {{box op="start"}}